fsharp/fslang-design/RFCs/FS-1129-shorthand-anonymous-unary-functions.md

 Please address all necessary compatibility questions:

 * Is this a breaking change?
+  * No
 * What happens when previous versions of the F# compiler encounter this design addition as source code?
+  * Parser errors
+  * TODO: Check this would always be the case
 * What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?
+  * TODO: investigate
 * If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct?

 # Pragmatics